nicolegrimpeur/angularServer/README.md

-# angularServeur
+# Web Server AngularJS

 ## Goals

-Create a system allowing you to manage a web server hosting projects using Angular.
+Creation of a system allowing you to manage a web server hosting projects using Angular with Express.

+Work too with the Ionic Project using Angular.

 ## Table of contents